poetic-design-net/svelte4p3/README.md

 #### docs

 This is a Storybook instance to help you create and preview your components as isolated stories.

+#### next

+This is a NextJS app that connects to the Payload CMS via Local API.
+This does not contain the the Payload admin.
+The purpose is to demonstrate a secondary NextJS site in addition to the one with Payload.

 #### payload